rebcabin/tangledown/README.md

 ### `noweb` tags

 With or without the blank lines, Markdown won't render the opening `<noweb ...>` and closing `</noweb>` tags themselves.
-Markdown only renders the material between the tags, the _contents_ of the tags.
+Markdown only renders the material between the opening and closing tags.
+That material is called the _contents_ of the tags.
+The word _contents_ is ordinary lingo from HTML, XML, SGML, etc.

 **NOTE**: the `name` attribute must be on the same line as the `<noweb ...>` opener.
 That's just a limitation of the regular expression that detect `noweb` tags.
+Remeber, Tangledown is still just a toy, a very useful toy, but it's limited.

 But `tangledown.py` _doesn't_ ignore the tags. `tangledown.py` is a Python script (and module) that sucks up the contents of the `noweb` tags and sticks them into a dictionary.
 For the examples above, the dictionary has the keys `my_little_tests` or `another_little_test`.
+You can see those keys in the Markdown file, or by expanding the little tiny, unlabeled, almost invisible cells that Jupytext renders for the tags. ***DON'T DELETE THE LITTLE TINY, UNLABELED, ALMOST INVISIBLE CELLS.*** But it's completely safe to expand them, look at them even edit them in a notebook.
+However, you will have to create them in the Markdown file becuase Jupytext assumes that cells you _create_ in the notebook are in Python syntax, and the little tiny, unlabeled, almost invisible cells are in _Tangledown_ syntax.
+We'll fix this limitation when we write a Tnagledown kernel, later someday.

 ### `block` tags

 The dictionary key for contents of a `noweb` tag is the string value of the `name` attribute of the `noweb` tag.
 Later, Tangledown will blow those contents back out wherever it sees a `block` tag with the same name.
-That's how you can define some code in one `noweb` and use it later in matching `block` tags, more than once if you like, kind of like defining a C macro or inline function once and using it many times.
+That's how you can define some code in one `noweb` and use it some other place, later or earlier in your document, in matching `block` tags, more than once if you like.
+This is kind of like defining a C macro or inline function once and using it many times.
 The difference, here, with Literate Programming, is that you don't have to _define_ things, or even to _name_ them, before you _use_ them.
+You can refer to a `noweb` tag in a `block` tag _before_ you define the `noweb` tag.
 You can define things and name things and use things in any order that makes your thinking and your prose more clear.

+`block` tags usually appear in the contents of `noweb` tags.
+Bud a `block` tag can be in the contets of a `tangle` tag, too.

 ### `tangle` tags

-Often, a `block` tag will be inside a `tangle` tag.
-The `tangle` tag sprays its expanded contents to a file on disk.
+A `tangle` tag sprays its expanded contents to a file on disk.
 What file?
-The file named in the `file` attribute of the `tangle` tag. `block` tags can also be inside `noweb` tags, so one noweb can talk about another noweb without implementing it first.
+The file named in the `file` attribute of the `tangle` tag. `block` tags can also be inside `noweb` tags, so one noweb can talk about another noweb without implementing it first. _Expanding_ contents of a `tangle` tag means replacing every `block` tag with the contents of its corresponding `tangle` tag, recursively, until everything bottoms out in valid Python.
+The `noweb` tag corresponding to a `block` tag is the `noweb` tag with the same `name` attribute as the `name` attribute of the `block` tag.

 The same rules about blank lines hold for `tangle` tags as they do for `noweb` tags: if you want Markdown to render the contents like code, surround the contents with blank lines; otherwise, leave the blank lines out.
 The following